 Stay Home When You are Sick

-Most individuals who contract COVID-19 experience only mild symptoms.
-Please stay home if you are ill.
+Please stay home if you are ill. with any symptoms.
+Symptoms of COVID-19 vary greatly, and a wide range of symptoms have been reported – ranging from mild symptoms to severe illness.
+Symptoms may appear 2-14 days after exposure to the virus.
 Do not attend classes, go to work, or attend any social events.
 This protects the entire community, particularly those who are at a higher risk of complications from the disease.

 Clean Your Hands Often